 ln -sf ~/.local/share/Telegram/Telegram ~/.local/bin/telegram-desktop

-This script performs the following actions: downloads the latest Linux binary from GitHub releases, extracts it to your user’s local share directory, and creates a symbolic link in your local bin directory for easy command-line access.
+This script downloads the latest Linux binary from GitHub releases, extracts it to ~/.local/share/Telegram/, and creates a symbolic link in ~/.local/bin/ for command-line access.

 To add Telegram to your application menu, create a desktop entry file: